gianlucacornacchia/tobuylist/doc/features.md

             - Long (3+ chars): Matches anywhere in the word.
             - **Smart Sorting**: Frequently bought items appear at the top of the list!
             - **Filtered**: Items already on your "Need to Buy" list won't show up in suggestions.
+            - **Smart Population**: Tapping a suggestion adds it to the text box so you can optionally append a quantity before adding.
+        - **Quantity Parsing**: Easily input quantities alongside names (e.g., "2 Kg Apples" or "Apples 2").
+The app will automatically extract the quantity, unit, and item name.
         - **No Duplicates**: Adding an item that's already in the "Bought" list simple brings it back to the top.
 If it's already pending, nothing happens.
     - **Reorder**: Drag and drop items using the grip icon (⋮) to prioritize your list manually.
 - **Shopping Mode**: Bought items move to the bottom and become dimmed.